1941 NYU Violets football team: Program discontinuation

-Despite having the largest enrollment of any university in the United States, the NYU football program lost $30,000 in 1940 and $35,000 in 1941 and was described as "verging on bankruptcy."
+Despite having the largest enrollment of any university in the United States, the NYU football program lost $30,000 in 1940 and $35,000 in 1941 and was described as "verging on bankruptcy".
 In January 1942, the university announced that its Committee on Athletics and Health would study the matter and issue a report on whether the football program should be discontinued.
 In late February 1942, NYU announced that it was discontinuing the football program for "economical reasons".
 NYU president Harry Woodburn Chase stated: "Varsity football at New York University has been carried on for the past two years at a substantial deficit and the University cannot maintain the sport any further under the uncertain conditions that prevail."
 The university also terminated its relationship with head coach Mal Stevens.
-NYU later restored the football progam in 1944.
+NYU later restored the football program in 1944.